Maine Mesothelioma Lawyer

 Between 1999 and 2015, 381 Maine residents lost their lives because of mesothelioma, many of them exposed to asbestos while working at plants, shipyards, or military bases.

-The Lanier Law Firm’s dedicated Maine mesothelioma lawyers can help asbestos-exposure victims recover the compensation and peace of mind they need.
-Contact us online today to schedule a free case evaluation.
+The Lanier Law Firm’s dedicated Maine mesothelioma lawyers can help asbestos-exposure victims recover the mesothelioma compensation and peace of mind they need.

-Our nationally recognized mesothelioma attorneys have a long track record of fighting and winning for asbestos exposure victims, securing billions of dollars in settlements and verdicts.
+Our nationally recognized mesothelioma law firm has a long track record of fighting and winning for asbestos exposure victims, securing billions of dollars in settlements and verdicts.
 Our notable case results include a $4.69 billion verdict in a case linking asbestos to baby powder and ovarian cancer.

 We’re dedicated to providing serious and sound legal representation while giving our clients the individualized attention they deserve.
 Our award-winning mesothelioma lawyers can handle every step of our claim while maximizing your comfort and prioritizing your recovery, even traveling to you if necessary.